antonhornquist/Grrr-sc/README.md

 ## Documentation

-Tutorials, example apps and reference documentation in schelp format is automatically available via the SuperCollider IDE when the library is installed.
+Tutorials, example apps and reference documentation in SCDoc help format is installed and available in the SuperCollider IDE once the library is installed.

 ## Implementation

-Pleas note that code readability has been favored over optimizations.
+Code readability has been favored over optimizations.

 The [grrr-rb](http://github.com/antonhornquist/grrr-rb) library is a Ruby port of this library.
 The SuperCollider and Ruby classes are generated using the [rsclass-rb](http://github.com/antonhornquist/rsclass-rb) class generator based on meta data defined in the [grrr-meta-rb](http://github.com/antonhornquist/grrr-meta-rb) repository.